devdupont/METAR-RasPi/README.md

 Option to log all displayed METAR data for further optimization

-Optimized for US reporting stations
+Optimized for US, Canada, Bahamas, and Mexico reporting stations

 -----------